Des Moines, IA

 Review by Mike

-Principal Park is the home of the Iowa Cubs of Triple-A East.
+Principal Park is the home of the Iowa Cubs of the International League.
 I visited Principal Park early on a wet Sunday morning and, thanks to the friendly staff, was allowed to wander around the ballpark for a few minutes as the grounds crew attempted to prepare the field for an afternoon game.

 The park has a nice location, on the south edge of the city at the confluence of two rivers.
 It is an impressive facility, very clean, well landscaped and quite inviting.
 The seats offer great views in all directions.
 Beyond the 3rd base line is downtown Des Moines.
 To center field is the impressive State Capitol, which looms larger in person than in my wide angle shot.
 Beyond the right field corner are the two rivers which join amidst channels and bridges.